mathpluscode/ImgX-DiffSeg/README.md

 # ImgX-DiffSeg

-ImgX-DiffSeg is a Jax-based deep learning toolkit (now using Flax) for biomedical image segmentation.
+ImgX-DiffSeg is a Jax-based deep learning toolkit using Flax for biomedical image segmentations.

-This repository currently includes the implementation of the following work
+This repository includes the implementation of the following work

 - [A Recycling Training Strategy for Medical Image Segmentation with Diffusion Denoising Models](https://arxiv.org/abs/2308.16355)
 - [Importance of Aligning Training Strategy with Evaluation for Diffusion Models in 3D Multiclass Segmentation](https://arxiv.org/abs/2303.06040)

 :construction: **The codebase is still under active development for more enhancements and applications.** :construction:

+- November 2023:
+  - :warning: Upgrade to JAX to 0.4.20.
+  - :warning: Removed Haiku specific modification to convolutional layers.
+This may impact model performance.
+  - :smiley: Added example notebooks for inference on single image without TFDS.
+  - Added integration tests for training, validation and testing.
+  - Refactored config.
+    - Added `patch_size` and `scale_factor` to data config.
+    - Moved loss config from main config to task config.
+  - Refactored code, including defining `imgx/task` submodule.
+- October 2023: :sunglasses: Migrated from [Haiku](https://github.com/google-deepmind/dm-haiku) to
+  [Flax](https://github.com/google/flax) following Google DeepMind's recommendation.

 :mailbox: Please feel free to
 [create an issue](https://github.com/mathpluscode/ImgX-DiffSeg/issues/new/choose) to request